alessimichele/FHPC_ASSIGNMENT/Exercise1/README.md

 - -f *string*: if used with -i, it is the name of the file where the initial playground is saved.
 If used with -r, it is the name of the file where the initial playground is read from.
 - -n *int value*: number of steps to be calculated
 - -s *int value*:every how many steps a dump of the system is saved on a file (0 meaning only at the end).
 This will be saved in the folder `files/` inside with name of the form *snapshot_nnnnn.pgm*, where *nnnnn* is the step at which the image is captured padded with zeros to obtain 5 digits.

-All the images will be stored in the `files` folder.
-The generated playgrounds will be stored in `images/init`, while the generated snapshots will be saved in the folder `images/<evolution_method>`-